mostafa-amin-dt/langmem/docs/docs/concepts/conceptual_guide.md

 #### Profiles

 **Profiles** on the other hand are well-scoped for a particular task.
-Profiles are a single document that represents the current state, like a user's main goals with using an app, their preferred name and response stele, etc. When new information arrives, it updates the existing document rather than creating a new one.
+Profiles are a single document that represents the current state, like a user's main goals with using an app, their preferred name and response style, etc. When new information arrives, it updates the existing document rather than creating a new one.
 This approach is ideal when you only care about the latest state and want to avoid remembering extraneous information.

 ![Profile update process](img/update-profile.png)